Doctor of Philosophy

 Candidature is for a minimum of three years full time or six years part time, and for a maximum of four years full time or eight years part time.

 The Rules governing the degree of Doctor of Philosophy are the University of Sydney (Higher Degree by Research) Rule 2011).
 The most recent versions of this rule is available on the Policy Register sydney.edu.au/policies.

-- an undergraduate degree with first or second class (division one) honours in the proposed field of study from a recognised university or its equivalent.
+- an undergraduate degree with first or second class (division one) honours in the proposed field of study from an Australian university or equivalent.

-- a master's degree with at least an 80 per cent average and a 25 per cent research component in the proposed field of study from a recognised university or its equivalent
+- a master's degree with at least an 80 per cent average and a 25 per cent thesis component in the proposed field of study from an Australian university or equivalent.

 - When assessing academic qualifications greater weight is placed on the most recent qualification that is relevant to the proposed field of study.